bitácora means logbook — a common term in Travel Spanish. Learn how it's used in a real-world example.

 Example:

-He wrote everything in his logbook.
+The captain wrote in the logbook.

-🧠 What does Bitácora mean?
+🧠 What does bitácora mean?

 📚 Extra examples